samlipton/cloud_emulator/README.md

 # Cloud Platform Core

-A production-inspired local cloud platform that emulates AWS and Azure essential services using Docker.
+A production-inspired local cloud platform that emulates AWS essential services using Docker.
 The goal is to provide a hands-on environment for learning and experimenting on modern cloud engineering.

 ---